 Types of Lenders

-Regardless of which route you take, the lender will cut the dealership a check for the total amount of the vehicle, plus any applicable, taxes, fees, and add-ons (minus the down payment).
-And from that point onward, you’ll be obligated to the lender to repay the loan.
+Regardless of which route you take, the lender will cut the dealership a check for the total amount of the vehicle, plus any applicable taxes, fees, and add-ons (minus the down payment).
+And from that point onward, you’ll be obligated to repay the loan to the lender.

 The primary benefit of using a direct lender is the power it gives you as a buyer when negotiating the final terms and conditions of the purchase.
 Since you’re using funds from an outside party to purchase the vehicle, you’re perceived as a cash buyer in their eyes and can request the most favorable pricing they can afford to extend to you.